sWMAveholz/KP-Haskell/README.md

 #### Statically typed and Type inference

 The type of every expression is determined at compile time.
-The strong, static type system is one of the things that makes Haskell unique.
+Haskell has a strong, static type system.
 The compiler can usually infer the types of expression.
 So in the following expamle the compiler can determine the type of every expression.

 ```Haskell
 func baseAmt str = replicate rptAmt newStr